-Perhaps you’ve stumbled on the term buy wall or bid wall before but you haven’t quite grasped the meaning of the terms.
-Buy/Sell (bid/ask) walls are actually a very simple concept which can help you make better decisions when placing orders.
+Perhaps you’ve stumbled on the term buy wall or sell wall before when you traded stocks or crypto, but you haven’t quite grasped the meaning of the terms.
+Buy or sell walls, sometimes known as bid or ask walls, are actually a very simple concept which can help you make better decisions when placing orders.

 First, you need to understand the concept of order book.

 An order book is an electronic list of buy and sell orders for a specific security or financial instrument, organised by price level.
 An order book lists the number of shares being bid or offered at each price point, or market depth.

 When orders on either side of the book match at a certain price point, a trade is made, and the price of the instrument is set – supply meets demand.
 If orders on both buy and sell side don’t match, orders sit in the order book unfulfilled until another order comes in that matches the price.

 However, orders don’t skip past one another – they are fulfilled in the sequence of the price.

 Here is an example:

 When Bob is trying to sell a single BTC for $6100, and Alice is trying to buy 1 BTC at $6000, those two orders will sit unfulfilled.
 Suppose Carol comes in and tries to sell one more BTC at $6200, there will be three unfulfilled orders because neither of them meet at the price.